Constraints on millicharged particles from thunderstorms on the Solar system planets: Bose enhancement effect for scalar millicharged particles

 The momentum spectrum for scalar Schwinger production reads \cite{NIKISHOV1970346, Cohen:2008wz}:

 Here, the integration reads:

 The mCP collected to the potential well from the distance $L$ so we can consider $T \sim L$.
 Finally, the rate $\Gamma'_p$ does not depend on $p$ if $p < \sqrt{qE}$,

 Since the considered volume is a cube $L^3$, all momenta should be larger than $L^{-1}$.
+The length scale corresponding to this process is the Compton wavelength $d_C\sim 1/m_\chi$.
+Pair production is exponentially suppressed for $d\gtrsim d_C$ and is not suppressed if $d\lesssim d_C$.
 As we see in \eqref{Nikishov}, the minimal momenta play the role of mass in the exponent if $m < L^{-1}$.
 Thus, the Schwinger process is not suppressed if